Tarikul0001/Tourism-Analytics-Project/business_questions/executive_tourism_analytics_questions.md

 # Executive-Level Tourism Analytics Business Questions

 ## Overview
-This document contains 15 strategic business questions designed for executive-level decision-making and strategic planning in the tourism industry.
-These questions provide deep insights into market positioning, investment opportunities, risk assessment, and competitive intelligence.
+This document contains 15 strategic business questions designed for executive-level decision-making and strategic planning in the global tourism industry.
+These questions provide deep insights into market positioning, investment opportunities, risk assessment, and competitive intelligence across 65 countries spanning 12 global regions, from mature European markets to emerging economies in Asia, Africa, and the Americas.

 **Enhanced Features:**
 - **Comprehensive SQL Solutions**: Each question has a fully documented, executive-ready SQL script